 Login to EGS.
 On the left navigation menu, under Grievance, click Add.
 Follow the steps.
 It is really that simple.
 Always remember to click Save!

 14. How do I use the search feature of the EGS?

 Your EGS search feature is really important.
 It will help you find current cases you are working on and it helps you run reports to Export to Excel.
 To use search, under Grievance on the left navigation menu, click Search, complete any combination of the search criteria, click Find.

 15. How do I attach a document into a grievance file?

-A. Once you open a grievance using the search feature, or create a new grievance, you will see a menu option on the left of your screen titled "Documents".
-Click that menu option and simply attach all documents directly from the computer you are working on.
-This includes all your scanned documents, PDF, Word, Excel or any other major file type.
+Once you open a grievance using the search feature, or create a new grievance, you will see a menu option on the left of your screen titled "Documents".
+Click that menu option and attach the document directly from the computer you are working on.
+Documents should not exceed 10MB in size.
 It works very similar to attaching documents when you email.
 You simply search, find, and upload.